caspel26/django-ninja-aio-crud/README.md

 ## 📝 Pagination

 - By default APIViewSet list view uses Django Ninja built-in AsyncPagination class "PageNumberPagination".
 You can customize and assign it to APIViewSet class.
-To make your custom pagination consult **<a href="https://django-ninja.dev/guides/response/pagination/#async-pagination">Django Ninja pagination documentation<\a>**.
+To make your custom pagination consult **<a href="https://django-ninja.dev/guides/response/pagination/#async-pagination">Django Ninja pagination documentation</a>**.

 ```Python
 # views.py